Euram Bank Open

 The Euram Bank Open is a golf tournament on the Challenge Tour.
 It was first played in July 2018 at Golf Club Adamstal in Ramsau, Austria.
-Adamstal hosted the MAN NÖ Open on the Challenge Tour from 2006 to 2008.
+Adamstal previously hosted the MAN NÖ Open on the Challenge Tour from 2006 to 2008.

+History

+The tournament was founded in 2018 and was first played at Golf Club Adamstal, which remained the venue every year until 2025.

-In 2020, the tournament was a dual ranking event with the European Tour, due to revamp of the European and Challenge Tour's schedules because of the COVID-19 pandemic.
+In 2020, the tournament became a dual ranking event with the European Tour, due to revamp of the European and Challenge Tour's schedules because of the COVID-19 pandemic.
+Joël Stalter won the tournament, beating Richard Mansell by two shots.

+In 2025, the tournament gained a new sponsor in Interwetten, being renamed as the Interwetten Open and moved from Golf Club Adamstal to Schladming-Dachstein Golf Club in Schladming.